 Make nail polish last longer.
 Wipe your nails with a cotton ball soaked in white distilled vinegar before using nail polish.
 The clean surface will help your manicure last longer.

 Keep your dog’s fur shiny.
 Spray your dog with 1 c. vinegar mixed with one quart of water.
 The solution is a cheap alternative to expensive pet-care products.
 Plus, it helps get rid of the funky dogy smell between baths.
 Bonus: the vinegar will help repel fleas and ticks.

 Fight a stinky litter box.
 Get rid of a stinky litter box by pouring a half-inch of vinegar into the empty litter box.
 Let it stand for 20 minutes and then rinse with cold water.
 Let it dry completely before adding the fresh litter to it.

-Remove pit stains.
-To remove light underarm stains, rub gently with vinegar with a clean cloth.
+Remove pit stains from shirts.
+To remove light underarm stains or deodorant stains, rub gently with vinegar with a clean cloth.
 Let sit for a little.
 Use it again if necessary.

 Repair DVDs.
 If you have a worn DVD that skips or freezes, wipe it down with white distilled vinegar applied to a soft cloth.
 Make sure the DVD is completely dry before reinserting it into the player.

 Get those last drops.
 Never waste mayo, ketchup or salad dressing that’s still stuck in the jar.
 Add a little bit of vinegar to the jar and shake vigorously.
 Maybe my favorite use of vinegar.
 This will get the remaining food out of the jars without watering down the taste.

 Rinse fruits and vegetables, and preserve them for an extra week.
 Fill a sink with warm water and mix in 1/2 c. white vinegar.
 Stir the produce lightly and let sit.
 You’ll see all of the gunk at the bottom of your sink in no time.
 Rinse them off with water and let them dry before storing them.